Ariashakoo/Ariashakoo/README.md

 ---

-## 🧑‍💻 About Me
+## 🧑‍ About Me

-- 🔭 I’m currently building and deploying **Applied AI** solutions that bridge the gap between theoretical research and real-world impact.
+- 🔭 I’m currently building and deploying **Applied AI** solutions that bridge the gap between research and real-world impact.
 - 🗣️ I have a strong, specialized background in **Speech Processing** and audio machine learning.
-- 🧠 I am deeply passionate about **AI Research**, exploring novel architectures and pushing the boundaries of what models can understand.
+- 🧠 I am deeply passionate about **AI Research** and pushing the boundaries of what models can understand.
 - 👯 I’m looking to collaborate on open-source AI research, NLP, speech tech, and mobile AI deployment.
-- 🤝 I love discussing the latest papers, state-of-the-art models, and practical deployments of ML.
 - 💬 Ask me about **Applied AI, Speech Processing, Python, C++, and Flutter**.
 - 📫 How to reach me: **ariashakoo1@gmail.com**
-- ⚡ Fun fact: I love exploring the exact mathematical boundary where human language meets machine logic!

 ### 🌐 Connect with me:
 <p align="left">